Classic 1973 Formula Shu Pu-erh Qi Zi Bing Cha Tea

 Caffeine level: Low

-It has very little earthy taste, is very smooth and naturally sweet, with a hint of roasted plum and black cherry.
+It is very smooth and naturally sweet, with a hint of roasted plum and black cherry.
 If using the gongfu method, the first five steeps are very floral, unlike most other shu puerh teas, and it gets sweeter with each steeping.

-210oF, 4g for 6-8 oz of spring/filtered water, 1 minutes, 4-5 steepings.
+Western style: 210oF, 4g for 6-8 oz of spring/filtered water, 0.5-1 minutes, 8 steepings.
 We advise against the use of tap water as well as purified water.